djangocon/2024.djangocon.us/src/_content/posts/introducing-keynote-mario-munoz.md

 ## When did you start speaking at conferences, and what has your experience been like?

-> I started speaking in 2022, giving talks at PyCon and PyOhio.
+> I started speaking in 2022, giving talks at PyCon US and PyOhio.
 I've done tutorials and talks, and it's been an incredible experience that has helped me grow both personally and professionally.

 ## What do you like to do outside of your normal work day?

 >Beach days with the family are always fun, or adventuring in a new/unknown hiking area.
-And, well, I have a blog called Python By Night, so that kind of speaks for itself.
+And, well, I have a blog called [Python By Night](https://pythonbynight.com/), so that kind of speaks for itself.

 ## Are you ok with people asking you more later?